pictuga/morss/README.md

 ## Cache information

 morss uses caching to make loading faster.
-There are 2 possible cache backends (visible in `morss/crawler.py`):
+There are 3 possible cache backends (visible in `morss/crawler.py`):

+- `{}`: a simple python in-memory dict() object
 - `SQLiteCache`: sqlite3 cache.
 Default file location is in-memory (i.e. it will be cleared every time the program is run
 - `MySQLCacheHandler`